On $\beta=6$ Tracy-Widom distribution and the second Calogero-Painlev\'e system

 \subsection{General beta-ensemble and Calogero-Painlev\'e systems .}

-Given $\beta >0$, Dyson's $\beta$ - ensemble is defined as a Coulomb gas of $N$ charged particles, that is as the space of $N$ one dimensional particles, $\{-\infty < \lambda_1 <\lambda_2 < ... < \lambda_{N} < \infty\}$ with the probability density given by the equation,
+Given $\beta >0$, Dyson's $\beta$-ensemble is defined as a Coulomb gas of $N$ charged particles, that is as the space of $N$ one dimensional particles, $\{-\infty < \lambda_1 <\lambda_2 < ... < \lambda_{N} < \infty\}$ with the probability density given by the equation,

 Here, $V(\lambda)$ has a meaning of external field which we will assume to be Gaussian, i.e. $V(\lambda) = \frac{\lambda^2}{2}$.
-The ensemble \eqref{densityeigenvalues} has the discrete analogue (see e.g. \cite{GH}).
-Correlation functions for even $\beta$ are expressed in terms of generalized special functions ( \cite{For2}, \cite{BO}).
 The objects of interest are the gap probabilities in the large $N$ limit.
 We will be particularly concerned with the soft edge probability distribution

 where